brandonnodar/RedditBot_PostsUpVotesGrabber/README.md

 (int) num_ups_threshold
 ```

-Once you set your variable values, you can run the script and it will output information to the console along with the graph output.
+Once you set your variable values, you can run the script and it will output reddit posts information to the console along with the graph output.

 ## Libraries Used
 ```